-Induction cards from NSW, South Australia (both known as 'White Card'), Queensland ('Blue Card') and Western Australia are mutually recognised in each of these jurisdictions.
-The Australian Capital Territory, Tasmania and Northern Territory do not currently have a regulatory requirement for construction induction training.
+Induction cards from any jurisdiction requiring it under the WHS Act/regulations are mutually recognised in across Australia.
 This important reform will make life easier for contractors operating in the border areas and for construction workers moving between the four states which, between them, account for more than 80% of the population, the workforce and the construction activity of Australia.

-Victoria's 'Red Card' is endorsed by Foundations for Safety, our primary OHS forum for the construction industry.
+Victoria's White Card is endorsed by Foundations for Safety, our primary OHS forum for the construction industry.
 All stakeholders in the industry developed and agreed to this induction training program.

 The VTHC strongly recommends that workers enrol in union supported training.
 For more information, and to enrol, contact:

 - (construction workers) the CFMEU on 03 9341 3444,

 - (electricians) the EEIT on 03 8329 0000 (note new number),